 - Items within a collection are not as cleanly organized on the product page to easily shop the same design on other products

 3. Material Quality

 Since I’ve had my Spring store longer than my Redbubble store, I have more samples to test.
-But so far, I can safely say that Spring’s clothing has proven to be much more comfortable than Redbubble’s.
+But so far, I can safely say that Spring’s clothing has proven to be more comfortable than Redbubble’s.
 My T-shirts and hoodies are insanely soft and comfy.
 Family members who have purchased hoodies have also been very satisfied and wear them all the time.

 Redbubble’s tee has a slightly rougher feel while lacking the comfortable stretch that Spring’s fabric has.
 The stitching on Redbubble’s sleeveless top leaves the edges with an odd ruffled look I wasn’t expecting based on the website photos (check out the image below to see what I mean).

 Comparing my samples from both companies, Redbubble is the clear winner.
 Before I go into my own analysis, here is what both companies say about their printing process.

 Spring offers the screen printing process when certain product types and order quantities meet the need.
 Screen printing is a great alternative to DTG for high quantity orders and products with higher polyester blends.
 We use a screen printing press, an aluminum framed screen mesh stencil, squeegee and ink as the tools for the process.
 Our production artists arrange for a screen stencil to be made for each color in your artwork.
 The production team then sets up the printing press by registering each color.
 The press operator will imprint each color onto your selected garment and send down the dryer for the ink to be cured.
 The quality of screen printing is second to none, and a screen print lasts as long as the garment itself.